Blosc/c-blosc2/ANNOUNCE.md

 ## What is new?

-This is a maintenance release with also several improvements for helping integration of C-Blosc2 in other projects (thanks to Alex Huebl).
-Also, some fixes for MinGW platform are in (thanks to Biswapriyo Nath).
+This is a maintenance release with also several improvements like the registration of the dynamically loaded codec blosc2_openhtj2k.
+See https://github.com/Blosc/blosc2_openhtj2k for more info on how to use it.
+Also, the `BLOSC_INFO` macro has been added for details on compression params.

 For more info, please see the release notes in: